 Another highlight is Punta Tombo, a peninsula, located in the Atlantic Ocean.
 Every year, in Argentine spring, more than one and a half million penguins arrive here to breed!
 It is the largest Magellanic penguin colony in the continent.
 Between September and March, you can visit this place to literally walk by their side.
 Such a unique experience.

+Check out prices and availability and book your tour to Punta Tombo here.
 Do you want to read more about this special place on earth?
 Discover everything you want to know about Puerto Madryn and surroundings in my travel guide, including the best things to do, tours, hotels, restaurants, best time to visit and how to get there.

 Hotels Puerto Madryn